- The main role of cleansers is to clear away excess oil and impurities from your skin.

 What Is a Cleanser?

-Cleansers are products used to lift away dirt, oil and other impurities that have built up on your skin during the day and night.
-Most cleansers have a gel or cream consistency and are gentle enough to be used twice a day as part of your daily routine.
+Cleansers are designed to lift dirt, oil and other impurities that accumulate on your skin but they do not exfoliate or buff away dead skin cells.
+Most cleansers have a cream or foam consistency and for most people, are gentle enough to be used twice a day.

-Cleansers contain a variety of active ingredients that differ greatly between products, depending on the type of skin type or condition they are formulated to treat.
+Cleansers contain a variety of active ingredients and are formulated to treat a range of skin types and conditions.
 Some contain hydrating ingredients to treat dry skin, such as hyaluronic acid and glycerin.
-Others help to control acne by containing chemically exfoliating ingredients such as azelaic and salicylic acid.
+Other ingredients help control acne with the antibacterial benefits of azelaic acid and salicylic acid, well-known for its ability to reduce oiliness and target blackheads.

 How to use a face cleanser